jfraboni/magic-eight-ball/README.md

     so please make certain you start your question with a capital and end it with a question mark.
     For example, "Will I win the lottery?".
 Try again.
     prompt:
-    Ask the magic eight ball a question>:  Will get a job at Google?
+    Ask the magic eight ball a question>:  Will I get a job at Google?

 This is a process known as <a href="http://en.wikipedia.org/wiki/Data_validation" target="_blank">_input validation_</a>, and you'll see this pattern often in software projects.
 In our app, we use a <a href="http://en.wikipedia.org/wiki/Regular_expression" target="_blank">regular expression</a>, which we create as the `validator` in the `properties` object, and pass to the `prompt.get()` method.
 A regular expression is a character sequence describing a search pattern used to find matches in strings.
 We'll learn more about them in a later lesson, but here's what ours looks like: